Land Stewardship Manager

 • Demonstrated problem-solving and critical thinking skills with the ability to make decisions based on analysis, experience, and sound judgment

-• Excellent interpersonal skills and a strong team ethic combined with the ability to work autonomously in a self-directed environment
+• Excellent interpersonal skills and a strong team ethic, combined with the ability to work autonomously in a self-directed environment

 • Must possess strong written and oral communication, diplomacy, and negotiation skills